 Magic mirror, on the wall, who is the most princessy of them all?
 As it turns out, this question is pretty tough to answer.
 How does one possibly begin to narrow down the bevy of princesses that Disney has given us over the years?
+How do we handle ranking Disney princesses?
 I decided to limit the scope to include just twelve main Disney princesses, ranging from Snow White (1937) to Moana (2016).
 I thought I came up with a clear, objective winner, but was met with vehement protest by friends and family members.
 So, I’m now going with more than one winner.
 It’s like Disney princess high school yearbook superlatives!

 For those who don’t want to read the detailed analysis, here are my results:

 - Most Experienced – Snow White

 - Most Qualified Overall – Pocahontas & Mulan (tie)

 My first determination was based on assigning each princess a point for each of these various characteristics:

 - Married into royalty